Buying a house can be difficult, particularly if it’s your first time getting on the property ladder.

 Lifetime ISAs

 A lifetime ISA focuses on helping people save up for a deposit to put down on a property.
-With these accounts, the government will give you a bonus on top of what you save, and so opening an account can increase the total amount of savings you have.
+With these accounts, the government will give you a bonus on top of what you save, so opening an account can increase the total amount of savings you have.

 In total, you can deposit up to £4,000 into your ISA every tax year.
 The government will then pay a 25% bonus on top of these savings.
 So, if you were to save £4,000 you would receive an extra £1,000 to go towards your deposit.

 The amount the government gives you greatly depends on the amount you save.
 Therefore, the more you save, the bigger the bonus.
 However, the bonus is capped at £1,000 per tax year and your savings are also restricted to just £4,000.
-Despite this, getting one of these accounts can really help to boost your savings and get you closer to landing your dream home.
+Despite this, getting one of these accounts can help to boost your savings and get you closer to landing your dream home.

 Help to buy

-However, with a help to buy ISA your savings are capped at just £200 a month.
-For every £200 you save the government will give you £50 on top.
+However, with a help to buy ISA, your savings are capped at just £200 a month.
+For every £200 you save, the government will give you £50 on top.

-These ISAs are an effective way of saving money, however you may get a larger government bonus using a lifetime ISA as you can deposit more savings into those accounts each year.
+These ISAs are an effective way of saving money; however, you may get a larger government bonus using a lifetime ISA, as you can deposit more savings into those accounts each year.

 Right to buy